jeffreyjiawendeng/Natural-Language-Processing/Resources/Notes-0.md

 # Introduction to Natural Language Processing
 ## Natural Language Processing
 > [!WARNING]
-> The following notes assume basic programming skills (python) and mathematical skills (multivariable calculus and linear algebra).
+> The following series of notes assume basic programming skills (python) and mathematical skills (multivariable calculus and linear algebra).

+> [!NOTE]
+> Multiple sources and papers will be cited at the bottom of each page.
+Feel free to check them out and learn about the material for yourself :p

-Natural language processing (NLP) is an interdiciplinary subfield of artificial intelligence and linguistics.
+[Natural language processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing) is an interdiciplinary subfield of [artificial intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence) and [linguistics](https://en.wikipedia.org/wiki/Linguistics).
 Natural languages (or ordinary languages) are languages that have evolved naturally through human use.
 NLP primarily concerns the ability for computers to process information that is encoded into natural languages.

 ### Some low level tasks of NLP include the following:
 + tokenization